tnevolin/FO2FairPlay/README.md

 * All armor DT values are set to zero.

-# Future ideas

 ## Book affected skills

-*NOT Implemented*

 Having just few skills affected by books is kind of skewed view on things.
 This forces player *NOT* to tag book raisable skills.
 It would be fairer and probaly funnier too to distribute book effect across all skills.

 Here are proposed cross pollination between books and skills.
 I matched them as loosely as possible to increase possible use across many skills.
 Two additional EcCo books are also used.
-Speech benefits from any book as the more you read the more topic you can cover and amaze listeners.
+Speech benefits from many book as the more you read the more topic you can cover and amaze listeners.
 Still the distribution is not absolutely symmetric so some skills may benefit more from books throughout the game but it is not that bad.
 It is still better coverage than in vanilla.
 Player compensates not covered skills with regular SP distribution.

+* Book may affect other topic related skills besides main one.
+* Book improves the least advanced skill among those related.
+* Book effect is equivalent of spending 6 SP to the selected skill advancement taking cost of each skill level point into account.
+Anything remained unspent is left in SP pool.

+#### Skill book affected skills
 | skill | book |
 |----|----|
 | Small Guns | Guns and Bullets |